bitcointranscripts/bitcointranscripts/misc/spacechains-permissionless-blockchains-for-bitcoin.md

 And finally, this also needs to be pointed out, is that you have to validate the parents, right?
 Or the parents, even, if you have a spacechain inside of a spacechain.
 And the reason for this is that the parents is basically where the fees are being paid.
-And there's actually one more step that I'll get into later that makes a space in a spacechain, which is the perpetual one-way peg and that requires also the parents to be validated.
+And there's actually one more step that I'll get into later that makes a spacechain a spacechain, which is the perpetual one-way peg and that requires also the parents to be validated.
 So the main thing that is preserved here is the censorship resistance.
 Miners lose income if they try to censor anything.
 If they don't want to put your Blind Merged mine spacechain block into the blockchain, they can do so, but if you're the highest paying person, they are losing fees.